WolfieZero/templatie/README.md

 `sass/module` is where you place these unique elements more relative to class variables.
 So if we have the class `.box` with different attributes and such then we would put that here.
 They are modal styles.

-### Semantic.gs

-`/style/sass/lib/_grid.scss`

-Described as the "Page layout for tomorrow", [Semantic.gs] this is a dead handy Sass mixin to create grid style based laouts without excessive CSS overhead or additional files.
-You call the grid sections you want by going into the layout and within the style refence adding something like:

-    .main {
-        @include container();
-        article {
-           .column(9);
-        }
-    }

-This will make the `article` tag a width of 9 colums based on the values set in the `_config.scss` file.

-    $column-width: 60px;
-    $gutter-width: 20px;
-    $columns: 12;

-Check out the [website](http://semantic.gs/) for more information.